Driving whilst unfit through drugs:

 There are two drug driving offences.
 This page is dedicated to the older offence of driving whilst unfit through drugs.
 If you have been arrested for the “new” drug driving offence of driving whilst over the specified drug limit then please click here.

-If you’ve been arrested for driving whilst unfit through drink or drugs then we understand how desperate and confusing your situation may seem.
-Fortunately our specialist drug driving solicitors are on hand to guide you through this process, support you and lead you to the best possible outcome in your case.
-The vast majority of drug driving cases can be successfully defended, in fact Managing Director Alison Ashworth has a 100% acquittal rate in defending drug driving cases.
+If you’ve been arrested for driving whilst unfit through drugs or drink then we understand how desperate and confusing your situation may seem.
+Fortunately our specialist drug driving solicitors are on hand to guide you through this process.
+We will support you and lead you to the best possible outcome in your case.
+The vast majority of drug driving cases can be successfully defended.
+Our Managing Director Alison Ashworth has an exceptional acquittal rate in defending drug driving cases.
 Please contact our expert drug driving lawyers on 0330 33 22 770 for a free assessment of your case.

 The law on driving whilst unfit through drugs

-The majority of people who seek our assistance for this offence are accused of driving with cannabis in their system, largely because the smell of cannabis on their clothes alerts the police to the potential need to investigate this offence.
-However, a person needn’t be under the influence of an illegal substance to be arrested or prosecuted for driving whilst unfit through drugs.
-In fact, the presence of prescription or over the counter medication in your system could potentially lead to prosecution for driving whilst unfit through drugs; all that matters is whether your manner of driving was affected by the substance you consumed, legal or otherwise.
+The majority of people who seek our assistance for this offence are accused of driving with cannabis in their system.
+This is largely because the smell of cannabis on their clothes alerts the police to the potential need to investigate this offence.
+However, you don’t need to be under the influence of an illegal substance to be arrested or prosecuted for driving whilst unfit through drugs.
+In fact, the presence of prescription or over the counter medication in your system could potentially lead to prosecution for driving whilst unfit through drugs.
+All that matters is whether your manner of driving was affected by the substance you consumed, legal or otherwise.

 In any driving whilst unfit through drink or drugs case, the Prosecution must prove the following: